JAORMX/oslopolicy2rego/README.md

 ```

 There is also a simple CLI option that gets built when you build this project.
-It takes two paremeters:
+It takes three paremeters:

 * input: The oslo.policy file that you want to parse.

-* output: The file that you want to store the result in. (defaults to stdout)
+* (optional) output: The file that you want to store the result in. (defaults
+  to stdout)

+* (optional) package-name: The name of the package to be used in the rego file.
+  (defaults to "openstack.policy")

 You could call it as follows:
 ```